bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 WHERE q1.dr<=3
 ```

-How many pieces have been sold from the second most expensive product?
+How many pieces of the second most expensive product have been sold?

 ```sql
 WITH q